uwmadison-chm/bioread/README.md

   acq2txt --version

 Options:
-  --version          show program's version number and exit -h, --help         show this help message and exit --channel=CHANNEL  channel number to extract [default: 0]
+  --version                    Show program's version number and exit.
+  -h, --help                   Show this help message and exit.

-Writing more than one channel is not supported at the current time, because different channels can have different sampling rates, and it's hard to know what to do in those cases.
+  --channel-indexes=<indexes>  The indexes of the channels to extract.
+                               Separate numbers with commas.
+Default is to extract all channels.
+  -o, --outfile=<file>         Write to a file instead of standard out.
+  --missing-as=<val>           What value to write where a channel is not
+                               sampled. [default: ]

+The first column will always be time in seconds.
+Channel raw values are converted with scale and offset into native units.
 ```

 ### acq_info